 Excel is popular because it’s flexible and widely accessible.
 But that flexibility is a double-edged sword when it comes to creating a database.
 Because it lacks rigid structure around data governance, employees have the implicit ability to invent shortcuts that undercut data integrity.

 If not Excel, then what?
 Many CRE firms are realizing the potential of integrated, cloud-based management solutions to manage their critical data.
-These solutions (like Pereview by Saxony Parnters) provide a secure, integrated platform for data across the entire life of the asset.
+These solutions (like Pereview) provide a secure, integrated platform for data across the entire life of the asset.

 Pereview Software by Saxony Partners is the antidote for dirty data.

 An all-your-data-in-one-place, commercial real estate asset software solution, Pereview is the only Life of the Asset® platform on the market today.
 It integrates siloed systems and processes, allows for push-button reporting, creates a single source of truth, and establishes standard workflows and guidelines for asset and data management.